cetic/fadi/doc/SECURITY.md

 traefikIngress:
     enabled: true
     tls: true
-    host: grafana.flaracc.cetic.be
+    host: grafana.test.local
 ```
 Then, type the following command to upgrade FADI:
 ```
 helm upgrade fadi <fadi_folder>
 ```
-Let's suppose that you have created TLS for Grafana, if you type in your browser "http://grafana.flaracc.cetic.be", your will get an error.
+Let's suppose that you have created TLS for Grafana, if you type in your browser "http://grafana.test.local", your will get an error.
-You have to type "https://grafana.flaracc.cetic.be" to access Grafana in the secure mode.
+You have to type [https://grafana.test.local](https://grafana.test.local) to access Grafana in the secure mode.

 ## 3. Production Environment